Symmetry and Invariant Bases in Finite Element Exterior Calculus: Invariant Bases of Lowest Polynomial Degree

-Assume that $\bbC\calP_0\Lambda^{1}(T)$ has an $\bbR$-invariant basis.
-Since our representation of $\Sym(T)$ over $\bbC\calP_0\Lambda^{1}(T)$ is faithful by Lemma~\ref{lemma:repisfaithfulirreducible}, it then follows that $\Sym(T)$ is isomorphic to a subgroup of the group of $2 \times 2$ signed permutation matrices.
-The latter group has order $8$ whereas $\Sym(T)$ has order $6$.
-This contradicts the well-known fact that the order of a subgroup divides the order of any supergroup.
+Suppose that $\bbC\calP_0\Lambda^{1}(T)$ has an $\bbR$-invariant basis.
+Since our representation of $\Perm(2)$ over $\bbC\calP_0\Lambda^{1}(T)$ is faithful by Lemma~\ref{lemma:repisfaithfulirreducible}, it then follows that $\Perm(2)$ is isomorphic to a subgroup of the group of $2 \times 2$ signed permutation matrices.
+The latter group has order $8$ whereas $\Perm(2)$ has order $6$.
+This contradicts the well-known fact that the order of a group is divided by the orders of their subgroups.
 So $\bbC\calP_0\Lambda^{1}(T)$ has no $\bbR$-invariant basis. \end{proof}

+Seemingly serendipitously, we present a $\bbC$-invariant basis for the constant bivector fields over a $4$-simplex.